Communicating with our Hearts

 Voicing hurt is difficult.
 Sharing hurt may ignite defensiveness because of the unsaid but interpreted blame.
 Loud and clear the message arrives, whether intended or not, “I hurt because of YOU.”
 Criticisms often feel like rejection.
 Security is disrupted.
 These corrective conversations dangerously unsettle hope.
 Actions, facial expressions, and tones expose underlying feelings—even if words are vague.
 We must master these critical moments, delivering clear messages within a framework that is able to be received.

-If communication has been missing, with neither partner capable of artfully expressing hurt, we must slowly integrate feelings back into the relationship.
+If communication has been missing, with neither partner capable of artfully expressing hurt, we must integrate feelings back into the relationship.
 A partner previously bombarded with cutting flogs of their shortcomings, will not immediately and welcomingly receive correction.
 The damaged connection will require time to heal.
-We can for prepare for intimacy by strengthening security with genuine expressions of appreciation, acceptance and love.
+We prepare for intimacy by first strengthening security with genuine expressions of appreciation, acceptance and love.
 John Gottman suggests a ratio of five positive communications to a single negative.
-Negative comments damage closeness; too much aggression and going home becomes dangerous.
-This applies even when the comments are warranted, where a real difference needs to be addressed, or a protective response to a boundary that was crossed.
+Negative comments damage closeness; too much aggression and the home becomes dangerous.
+This applies even when the comments are warranted.
 We eventually must communicate hurts; but the success of these critical communications depends on the previous groundwork being applied, strengthening the growing bonds.
 Security needs nurturing.
 No one can weather a constant storm of complaints without the necessary replacing and securing of weakening shingles.

 The goal is for both partners to feel felt and respected; this can occur even when opinions remain un-reconciled.
 Communication is an art, never perfected but easily improved.
 Reach down into your heart discover what is there, reach into your partners heart, and discover what is there.
 Open the pathway between each other, uninhibited by the protecting egos, and communicate with your hearts.